Inslee, Ferguson renew push for ban on assault weapons in Washington

 Inslee also proposed permit-to-purchase legislation, which would require a person to have a permit in order to purchase a gun.

-"It's time to ensure you have safe training to purchase a gun," Inslee said.
+"It's time to ensure you have safety training to purchase a gun," Inslee said.

 Ingraham High School student Sofie Blazejova said it was hard to put into words the amount of fear she felt during the Nov.
 8 shooting.

-He announced earlier this month the first lawsuit for unlawfully selling high-capacity magazines after the new legislation went into effect.
+He announced earlier this month the first lawsuit for unlawfully selling high-capacity magazines .

 Ferguson sued Federal Way Discount Guns and its owner, Mohammed Reza Baghai, hoping to stop the store from selling the high-capacity magazines.
 Baghai faces a maximum penalty of $7,500 every time the store offered a high-capacity magazine for sale and $7,500 every time it illegally sold one, according to Ferguson's office.

-The store has since set up a fundraiser to raise money for its legal funds to fight for their Second Amendment rights, according to the shop website.
+The store has since set up a fundraiser to raise money to fight for its Second Amendment rights, according to the shop website.

 "It is the responsibility of every lawmaker at every level of government to pass effective gun safety policies to reduce the number of these weapons in our communities," she said.